junxit/us-congress-bills-117/bill.md

 It is the sense of Congress that—

-- **(1)** recycling conserves resources, protects the environment, and is important to the United States economy;
+- **(1)** recycling and composting conserve resources, protect the environment, and are important to the United States economy;
-- **(2)** the United States recycling infrastructure encompasses each of the entities that collect, process, broker, and consume recyclable materials sourced from commercial, industrial, and residential sources;
+- **(2)** the United States recycling and composting infrastructure encompass each of the entities that collect, process, broker, and consume recyclable materials and compostable materials sourced from commercial, industrial, institutional, and residential sources;
-- **(3)** the residential segment of the United States recycling infrastructure is facing challenges from—
+- **(3)** the residential segment of the United States recycling and composting infrastructure is facing challenges from—
-  - **(A)** confusion over what materials are recyclable materials;
+  - **(A)** confusion over what materials are recyclable materials or compostable materials;
   - **(B)** reduced export markets;
-  - **(C)** growing, but still limited, domestic end markets;
+  - **(C)** growing, but still limited, domestic end markets; and
-  - **(D)** an ever-changing and heterogeneous supply stream; and
+  - **(D)** an ever-changing and heterogeneous supply stream;
-  - **(E)** in some areas, a recycling infrastructure in need of revitalization; and
+- **(4)** in some areas, recycling and composting infrastructure is in need of revitalization; and
-- **(4)** in an effort to address those challenges, the United States must use a combination of tactics to improve recycling and composting in the United States.
+- **(5)** in an effort to address those challenges, the United States must use a combination of tactics to improve recycling and composting in the United States.

 ## § 4.
 Report on composting infrastructure capabilities

 The Administrator, in consultation with States, units of local government, and Indian Tribes, shall—

-- **(1)** prepare a report describing the capability of the United States to implement a national residential composting strategy for compostable materials for the purposes of reducing contamination rates for residential recycling, including—
+- **(1)** prepare a report describing the capability of the United States to implement a national composting strategy for compostable materials for the purposes of reducing contamination rates for recycling, including—
-  - **(A)** an evaluation of existing Federal, State, and local laws that may present barriers to implementation of a national residential composting strategy;
+  - **(A)** an evaluation of existing Federal, State, and local laws that may present barriers to implementation of a national composting strategy;
   - **(B)**
     - **(i)** an evaluation of existing composting programs of States, units of local government, and Indian Tribes; and
     - **(ii)** a description of best practices based on those programs;